 The direct link to this content is https://www.superiorfalltrailrace.com/volunteer-jobs/#course-sweeping

-A skilled, experienced and well organized sweep team is essential for event safety.
+A skilled, experienced, and well organized sweep team is essential for event safety.
 We ask those who are interested in sweeping make a make a multi-year commitment since there is a training component / learning curve.
 If you are interested in joining the trail sweeping team, please contact the race director to discuss.

-Start: Friday 7:00 AM Finish: Saturday 10:30 PM – you will be assigned multiple sweeps within this timeframe.
+Start: Friday 7:00 AM Finish: Saturday 10:30 PM – most will be assigned multiple sweeps within this timeframe.
 Specific segment assignments will be made available about two weeks prior to the race and emailed to the sweep team.

 Report To: